rm-rf-etc/connected/README.md

 (WIP)

-_CrossTalk.js_ is my humble attempt at a stand-alone two-way data binding library.
+_Connected.js_ is my humble attempt at a stand-alone two-way data binding library.
 All updates occur through event emitters, triggered by property setters.
 This is more efficient than some of the other implementations out there.

 ## Demo